MDS Staff Liaison: Maggie Calenberg

 The TSG has the overall goal of promoting greater depth and standardization in the phenotyping of patients with tremor disorders, particularly monosymptomatic tremor disorders such as essential tremor.
 The scales developed by the TSG will be incorporated into a web-based tremor database that will have data elements in common with the Dystonia Coalition database.
 This database will be linked to an archive of patient videos and to repositories of DNA samples for research.

-The TSG is chaired by Günther Deuschl and Rodger Elble and is comprised of those members of the original Task Force who agreed to participate in one or more of the above projects.
+The TSG is comprised of those members of the original Task Force who agreed to participate in one or more of the above projects.
 Additional members have been added through their participation in an ongoing project.
 Persons interested in membership should contact one of the TSG chairs by email with attached CV and brief statement of purpose.
 Applicants for membership must be members of IPDMS.
 New members must participate in an ongoing project or propose to spearhead a new project.
 Bylaws for the TSG have been developed.

 1. Elble R, Bain P, Forjaz MJ, et al. Task force report: scales for screening and evaluating tremor: critique and recommendations.
 Mov Disord 2013;28(13):1793-1800.